-The ‘beautiful game’ is played all over the world by many different people in the streets, on beaches, and in huge stadiums.
-One of the great things about soccer is that it offers something for everyone, whether you’re small and fast or big and strong there’s a position for all!
+The beautiful game is played worldwide by many people in the streets, on beaches, and in giant stadiums.
+One of the great things about soccer is that it offers something for everyone.
+Whether small and fast or big and strong, there’s a position for all!

-So if you want to lace up your boots and start playing, or are looking to support a new team, you will now hopefully have an idea of the different soccer positions on the pitch and some of the tactics associated with each position.
+So if you want to lace up your boots and start playing or are looking to support a new team, you will hopefully have an idea of the different soccer positions on the pitch and some of the tactics associated with each position.

-One thing’s for certain though, soccer is an ever-changing game, with coaches thinking up new and exciting positions all the time.
-So make sure you come back in a few years to see if we’ve added any more new soccer positions onto this list!
+One thing’s for sure, though: soccer is an ever-changing game, with coaches always thinking up new and exciting positions.
+So make sure you return in a few years to see if we’ve added any more new soccer positions to this list!